The Best Streaming Deals for Social Distancing

-At Brad's Deals, we're all about saving you money, so we compiled a guide of the top 9 movie streaming and rental services to help make this decision a little easier for you and your wallet.
-For your consideration, here are the nominees...
+At Brad’s Deals, we’re all about saving you money, so we compiled a guide of the top streaming and rental services to help make this decision a little easier for you and your wallet.
+We’ve broken it down into three sections: apps (Like Netflix, Hulu etc), devices (like the Roku, Apple TV etc), and other (like libraries).

 Price: $99/year for the general public, and $49/year for college students.